WeAreAcademy/mark-sql-proj--flights/README.md

 - group 4: "ALIYA MELNIKOVA"
 - group 5: "VALERIY KUZNECOV"

-- TODO: Pick passengers for this task which all have a lot of data associated (multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc

 # TODO: work in progress

-- TODO: pick the passengers (and passenger ids) for the presentation task (see above)
+- TODO: Pick passengers for the presentation task which all have a lot of data associated (multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc

   - check if it is possible to track more than one ticket for a unique passenger